All gardeners know better than other gardeners. – Chinese Proverb

 Whether you purchase plants in beautiful new planters or plastic nursery pots, there comes a time when they will need to be repotted.
 Fortunately, planting in pots is relatively easy.

 Prior to planting, carefully clean out the container you intend to use with warm soapy water and rinse well.
 This is especially important if reusing older containers, as dirty pots may harbor insect eggs and disease spores.
 If using terra-cotta containers, rinsing and soaking with water will have the added benefit of saturating the many tiny pores in the clay, preventing them from wicking moisture away from the soil.

 Now that your container is clean and ready for planting, you’ll need something to fill it with — besides the plant, that is.
-I recommend purchasing a quality potting mix, or you can make your own potting soil.
+I recommend purchasing an organic potting mix, or you can make your own soil.
 What you’re looking for is a growing medium that is light and fast-draining, yet contains enough organic matter to hold moisture and nutrients.
-If you want, you can muscle up your potting mix by adding a balanced, slow-release organic fertilizer and water absorbing granules.
+If you want, you can muscle up your potting mix by adding an organic, slow-release fertilizer — a good watering will get it started.

 It’s best to wet any growing medium prior to using it.
 If you bought a commercial mix, you can moisten it right in the bag it comes in.
 Use warm water and work it into the soil until damp.
 Ultimately, you want enough moisture so the soil mix holds together when squeezed, but not so wet that it drips.

 Partially fill the container with the prepared soil (heavy containers should be filled at their permanent location).
 Do not put gravel or pot shards in the bottom of containers to facilitate drainage.
 Contrary to popular belief, adding these materials may actually make drainage worse.
 To keep soil from leaking out the bottom of your container try covering the drainage hole with a paper coffee filter.